anapenedos/PhosQuest/documentation/database.md

 2. Changes to utf-8 format;
 3. Requests the URL with DB record accession numbers as parameters using urllib.request;
 4. Opens the respective URL and stores the data for the requested columns as a response variable;
-5. Places the retrieved data into a data frame.
+5. Places the retrieved data into a dataframe.

 Based on the information retrieved, one of parameters we require to populate our database is the subcellular location.
 This qualifier returns multiple pieces of information relating to the subcellular location and here we only wish to retrieve the first set of information, the subcellular location.
 We create a separate column and using regular expression extract this information.
 This is also repeated for gene names where we only take the first name in the returned value.